creativescala/creative-scala/src/pages/generative/exercises.md

   }
 ```

-Now we can combine our parametric function and `perturb` to create a method with type `Angle => Random[Point]`.
+We can combine our parametric function and `perturb` to create a method with type `Angle => Random[Point]`.
 You can write this easily using the `andThen` method on functions, or you can write this out the long way.
 Here's a quick example of `andThen` showing how we write the fourth power in terms of the square.

 ```tut:silent:book
 val square = (x: Double) => x * x